Oswald Redlich: Biography

 He studied history under Julius von Ficker at the University of Innsbruck (1876–79), then studied historical auxiliary sciences with Theodor von Sickel at the Institut für Österreichische Geschichtsforschung (Institute for Austrian Historical Research) in Vienna (1879–81).
 From 1881 to 1892 he worked as an archivist in Innsbruck, and in the meantime, obtained his habilitation for historical auxiliary sciences (1887).
+From 1888 to 1912, with Emil von Ottenthal, he published the Archiv-Berichte aus Tirol ("Archive Reports of Tyrol").
 In 1893 he became an associate professor, and four years later was named a full professor of history and historical auxiliary sciences at the University of Vienna.
 In 1911/12 he served as university rector.

 In 1899 he became a member of the Austrian Academy of Sciences, serving as its president from 1919 to 1938.
 From 1926 onward, he was head of the Institute for Austrian Historical Research.
 He was also a member of the central management of Monumenta Germaniae Historica and of the Historical Commission of the Bavarian Academy of Sciences.

 On 17 September 1958 a commemorative stamp honoring the 100th anniversary of his birth was issued in Austria.